kincl/lustre-on-openshift/cluster-layering/README.md

 - **On-cluster layering**: The container image is built within the cluster (GA as of OCP 4.19)
 - **Out-of-cluster layering**: The container image is built externally and applied to the cluster

+On-cluster layering should be possible but I have not yet investigated it.

 This example uses **out-of-cluster layering**.

 ## Prerequisites